tweag/FawltyDeps/README.md

 fawltydeps --detailed
 ```

 and debug each occurrence.
+Typically an undeclared dependency can be fixed in a couple of ways:
+- A true undeclared dependency is fixed by _declaring_ it, e.g. adding it to your `pyproject.toml` or similar.
+- If you disagree with FawltyDeps' classification, you can always use `--ignore-undeclared` to silence the error.
+If you're sure this dependency should not have been reported by FawltyDeps, you may consider filing a bug report.

-### How not to display packages like `black` and `pylint` in _unused dependencies_?
+### How not to display tools like `black` and `pylint` in _unused dependencies_?

-By default, packages declared in the development environment are included in the FawltyDeps report.
-Some of them are not being used in the source code but are needed for another purpose.
+By default, all packages declared in the development environment are included in the FawltyDeps report, even if they only contain tools that were not meant to be `import`ed, but rather to be run by, say, a pre-commit or CI script.
 In such cases you may use either:

 ```
 fawltydeps --ignore-unused black pylint
 ```

-or add a configuration of FawltyDeps to you `pyproject.toml` (see below).
+or add an equivalent directive to the FawltyDeps configuration in your `pyproject.toml` (see below).

 First run: